 Please prepare posters sized A0 (approx. 1200 mm x 800mm) and presented in portrait orientation.
 There will be a numbered list assigning your poster to a particular display board.
 The five posters that have the highest marking score will be shortlisted for the poster prize.
 It is expected that one of the authors of the short-listed posters will be by the poster during the the lunch break on day 2 in order to answer questions as this is when the judges will be viewing the entries.

 This prize is presented annually at the bequest of Mrs Beryl Granat, Dr Arnold Harvey Granat’s widow.
 Dr Granat (Harvey to friends and colleagues) was a consultant anaesthetist at the Glasgow Institute of Neurological Sciences, where he not only pioneered neuroanaesthetic techniques, including the use of hypothermia and hypotension in neurosurgery, but he was also a founder member of the Neuroanaesthetists’ Travelling Club, the forerunner to the NASGBI.
 He studied medicine in Glasgow and qualified in 1938, after which he saw war service with the RAMC in the Indian subcontinent and Burma.
 On his return he was an anaesthetic registrar in Killearn hospital, before being appointed in 1952 as one of the first Consultant Neuroanaesthetists at the regional neurosurgical unit in Glasgow.

 Dr Arnold Harvey Granat 1915 to 1989.

-We look forward to welcoming you to the 2017 ASM in London on behalf of the NACCSGBI council, the Local Organising Committee and SNACC.
+We look forward to welcoming you to the 2018 ASM in Bristol on behalf of the NACCSGBI council and the Local Organising Committee.